Kale, Cavolo Nero

 - ¼ cup extra-virgin olive oil, plus more for drizzling

 - 1 1/2 cups cooked white beans (or use the LivFresh white bean dip)

 How to Make

 Strip kale off any tough stems.
 Add the leaves and coarse salt to the boiling water.
-Cook, stirring frequently, until tender, 10 to 15 minutes.
+Cook, stirring frequently, until tender, for 10 to 15 minutes.
 Drain and rinse with cold water.
 Drain well and squeeze but do not remove all the moisture.

 Puree half the kale with 1/4 cup oil, garlic and fine salt in a food processor to form a smooth, stiff paste.
 Coarsely chop the remaining kale and mix it with the kale paste in a bowl.

 Combine 1/2 cup kale paste with white beans in another bowl.

 Top each piece of toasted Sourdough with a generous tablespoon of the kale-bean mixture.
 Serve drizzled with a little olive oil, if desired.